Peking duck

-Peking duck is a dish from Beijing (Note: Peking Duck, locally more commonly referred to as Beijing Duck or Beijing Roast Duck as the Chinese capital city was known as its postal romanisation Peking before the Pinyin romanisation system was widely adopted in the 1980s.
-Chinatown Connection 2005.
-Retrieved 18 May 2010.) that has been prepared since the Imperial era.
+Peking duck is a dish from Beijing (Note: See Names of Beijing#Peking.) that has been prepared since the Imperial era.
 The meat is characterized by its thin, crispy skin, with authentic versions of the dish serving mostly the skin and little meat, sliced in front of the diners by the cook.
 Ducks bred especially for the dish are slaughtered after 65 days and seasoned before being roasted in a closed or hung oven.
 The meat is often eaten with spring onion, cucumber, and sweet bean sauce, with pancakes rolled around the fillings.
 Aromatic duck is a similar dish to Peking duck and is popular in the United Kingdom and Ireland.